 How Manta’s Online Community Helps SMBs Connect and Grow

-Manta is an online network where small businesses connect with other businesses as well as potential customers.
+Manta is an online network or community where small businesses connect with other businesses as well as potential customers.
 More than being a Yelp for small businesses, Manta is trying to positively impact small business revenues by providing a freemium ecosystem where content creation and consumption reinforce each other.
 We spoke with CEO Pam Springer about how Manta manages to impact these elusive small businesses in a meaningful way.

 To learn more about Manta, please visit their website.

 We are trying to build a business network for small businesses.
 We want to be the end-to-end platform where small businesses can connect with each other and also their customers through the internet, mobile, and social.
 We have a huge adoption underway and think we’re in a unique spot.
 We already have 5% of US small businesses as members, and by the end of 2013 we aim to be closer to 10%.
 3,000 small business owners currently claim their profiles every month.
 They are looking primarily to Manta to be found so that they can gain new customers.
 80% of those 3,000 small businesses do not have a LinkedIn profile.
 They see it as a white collar network.
 50% will have a Facebook fan page, but most of them aren’t managing it.
 So we believe there is a huge opportunity here: connecting and helping promote those elusive small businesses that previously were really hard to capture at scale.